TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-03-custom-phpstan-rules-to-improve-every-symfony-project.md

 <br>

-3. Once you've covered most of the rules, replace them with single ruleset import to keep your `phpstan.neon` clean:
+3. Once you've covered most of the rules, replace them with a single ruleset import to keep your `phpstan.neon` clean:

 ```yaml
 # phpstan.neon